mathhackuab190524/python_assistant/README.md

 # CHAPY: A GenAI Based Python Programming Assistant Prototype

-A Python programming Assistant Application Prototype based on GPT for local files.
+A Python Assistant Application Prototype based on GPT for local files.
 Users can interact with the app through test or voice messages.

 ## Requirements